HOW TO HAVE FUN WHEN HIKING IN THE RAIN

 Don’t forget to report unstable features.
 If you see mudflow, swollen creeks or rivers, or landslides, call them in.
 Even if local authorities are already aware of their presence, the up-to-date information helps them better inform other hikers.

-Hiking in the rain doesn’t require a new wardrobe full of expensive technical clothing unless you plan on hiking South Asia during monsoon season.
+Backpacking in the rain doesn’t require a new wardrobe full of expensive technical clothing unless you plan on hiking South Asia during monsoon season.
+A good starting point is our guide on what to wear hiking, which should clue you up on the basics.
+Plus our guide on hiking layers, which should round out your knowledge for all weathers.

 If you live in a temperate climate that experiences some rain as part of a normal weather pattern, then you only need a few items including: